MarwaAbuEssa/sendbird-javascript-doc/sdk_function_message.md

 It is suitable for private messaging between users.
 It also offers additional features such as read receipts and typing indicators.

-* Note: An user can remove itself from a channel.
+* Note: A user can remove itself from a channel.
 But the channel appears on the list of channels again when the other person sends new message to the user.

 ### Group Messaging